Heating & Cooling Curves

 Heating and cooling curves show how the temperature of a substance changes as it absorbs or releases heat.
 These curves illustrate phase changes and the energy required to change a substance’s state (solid, liquid, or gas).

-• The flat portions of the curve represent phase changes (melting, boiling, freezing) where temperature remains constant.
+• The flat portions represent phase changes (melting, boiling, freezing) where temperature remains constant.

 • The sloped portions represent heating or cooling within a single phase (solid, liquid, gas) as temperature changes.

-• The heat for temperature changes is calculated using q=mcΔT, where ccc is the specific heat capacity of the phase.
+• The heat for temperature changes is calculated using q=mcΔT, where c is the specific heat capacity of the phase.

 • During phase changes, all the energy goes into breaking or forming intermolecular forces, not changing temperature.